LeSaul/get-max-integer-missed-in-array/README.md

-# Get Max Integer Missed in Arrag
+# Get Max Integer Missed in Array

 This is a coding test that possibly you have to face in an interview.